Published on October 23, 2024

 • Have you had a vasectomy or a vasectomy reversal?

-• Do you use illicit drugs, such as marijuana, cocaine or anabolic steroids?
+• Do you use drugs such as marijuana, cocaine or anabolic steroids?

 • Have you been exposed to toxins such as chemicals, pesticides, radiation or lead, especially on a regular basis?

-• Are you currently taking any medications, including dietary supplements?
+• Are you taking any medicines, including dietary supplements?

 • Do you have a history of undescended testicles?